First Church in Boston: History

 The church congregation was established in 1630, when the settlers on the Arbella arrived at the site of present-day Charlestown, Massachusetts.
 John Wilson was the first minister, and the only minister while the church was in Charlestown.
-Two years later they constructed a meeting house across the Charles River near what is now State Street in Boston, and Wilson was officially installed as minister there.
+Two years later, they constructed a meeting house across the Charles River near what is now State Street in Boston, and Wilson was officially installed as minister there.
 In 1633 John Cotton arrived from England, and was a teaching elder at the church, helping to establish the foundation of the Congregational Church, the official state church of Massachusetts.
-In 1677 Dorcas ye blackmore, a freed slave, became the first African American allowed to become a member of the church.
-In the 18th century, Charles Chauncy was a minister at First Church for sixty years, where he gained a reputation for opposing what he believed was the emotionalism of Jonathan Edwards during the Great Awakening.
+His philosophies influenced John Owen, chaplain to Oliver Cromwell.